-ADIA is wholly owned and subject to supervision by the Government of the Emirate of Abu Dhabi and has an independent legal identity with full capacity to act in fulfilling its statutory mandate and objectives.
-ADIA's constitution is set out in Law No.(5) of 1981 Concerning the Re-organisation of the Abu Dhabi Investment Authority ("Law (5)") as amended in 1997, which is its sole constitutive document.
+ADIA is wholly owned by the Government of the Emirate of Abu Dhabi and has an independent legal identity with full capacity to act in fulfilling its statutory mandate and objectives.
+ADIA's constitution is set out in Law No.(5) of 1981 Concerning the Re-organisation of the Abu Dhabi Investment Authority as amended in 1997.
 Law (5) provides separation of roles and responsibilities of the owner, the governing entity, and the management.